An overall map of Ward 10, with boundaries and neighbourhoods.

 Michael's vision for Edmonton and Alberta is to build a modern and prosperous economy built on education, innovation and fairness.
 He also aims to create vibrant and affordable neighbourhoods that can fill us with joy; an amazing city and province where we can raise healthy and resilient families and strong community networks that enable people to work together to make the world a better place.

-Michael and his wife Kara live and raise their two children Isaac and Samson in Ward 10.
+Michael and his wife Kara live in South Edmonton where they raise their two children, Isaac and Samson.